How to use apt(advanced package tool) in ubuntu/debian linux

 You can use autoremove subcommand to remove packages that were automatically installed to satisfy dependencies for other packages and are now no longer needed. type:

-See also How to List Installed Packages on Ubuntu 22.04
+See also How to Install and Use Nano Editor on Ubuntu 20.04

 $ sudo apt autoremove